Our history

 This was also the year that Henslowe’s step-daughter married the eminent actor, Edward Alleyn.
 From then on, Alleyn was closely associated with The Rose and its fortunes.

-Much later, in 1619, Alleyn founded the College of God’s Gift (now Dulwich College), where many of Henslowe’s papers and accounts – including his Diary – have survived.
+In 1619, after his retirement from acting, Alleyn founded the College of God’s Gift (now Dulwich College), where many of Henslowe’s papers have survived, including his Diary – the single most important document about the theatre of his time.

-The Diary details his expenditure on the theatre building from 1592, and lists many of the plays subsequently staged there, along with their takings.
+The Diary details his spending on the theatre building from 1592.
 There are expenditure records for props and costumes, and payments to dramatists for the commissioning of plays.

 1600-5: Final years and closure